8or5q/otp-voip/README.md

 * Install [docker-ce](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)
 * Install nxagent
 * Install [x11docker](https://github.com/mviereck/x11docker)
-* Clone this repository to ~/Docker/otp-voip/ if you intend to use the docker launcher scripts as is.
+* Clone this repository to ~/Docker/otp-voip/ if you intend to use the docker test_pX.sh scripts as is.
 * Build the debian packages using the docker build image then copy the debian packages to the build folder (this builds a 4.5GB docker image).
 ```
 sudo docker build -t otp-voip/otp-voip-build:amd64-1.18.4-1.4.2-20210428 -f Dockerfile_pc_build_1.18.4 .